johnrjj/simple-reverse-proxy/README.md

 Super simple reverse proxy.
 I use it to get around CORS requests for the client without having any extra web server complexity.
 Can be rate limited easily through AWS.

 If you don't what a reverse proxy is: a reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client as if they originated from the proxy server itself [(via wikipedia)](https://en.wikipedia.org/wiki/Reverse_proxy).
 A client browser has cross-origin (CORS) problems, and a reverse proxy gets around that by hosting the reverse proxy on the same domain as the web application.

-A browser is limited where it can make requests to, a reverse proxy can make requests wherever it wants.
+tl;dr: A browser is limited where it can make requests to, a reverse proxy can make requests wherever it wants.

 ## Install